|Success is when you complete the objective|

 This time, they made it a rule that you use 12 to 15 of your 20 net carbs per day on vegetables and salad, no matter how many cups that was.
 This was a sneaky way of increasing the prior 20 carbs a day maximum to something closer to 35 or 40.

-Still later, the ANA changed the rules again to specifically be 6 cups of salad and up to 2 cups of cooked vegetables per day, on Atkins Induction, depending on which vegetables you picked.
+Still later, the ANA changed the rules again to specifically be 6 cups of salad and 2 cups of cooked vegetables per day, on Atkins Induction, depending on which vegetables you picked.

 This is one of the main reasons why today's Atkins Induction Diet won't work for everyone.